Bushido: Muromachi-Azuchi (1336–1603)

-Katō was a ferocious warrior who banned even recitation of poetry, stating:
+Katō was a ferocious warrior who banned even the recitation of poetry, stating:

 One should put forth great effort in matters of learning.
 One should read books concerning military matters, and direct his attention exclusively to the virtues of loyalty and filial piety....Having been born into the house of a warrior, one's intentions should be to grasp the long and the short swords and to die."